SilverBC/Test_auto_research/README.md

 ## JavaScript

+Ensure that [node.js](https://nodejs.org/en) is installed in your system.
 Go to `src/test/JavaScript`, then run:

 ```
 npm install